-This bill amends existing laws regarding tip pooling and sharing arrangements by requiring employers to provide clear documentation and written notice to employees about these practices.
-Specifically, it mandates that employers include an example of the tip pooling or sharing arrangement in their documentation and that they provide written notice to employees, which must state that participation is voluntary and that employees can choose which staff to share tips with, as well as the option to opt out on any shift.
-The bill also emphasizes that employers cannot coerce employees into participating in these arrangements.
+This bill introduces new regulations regarding tip pooling and sharing arrangements, as well as automatic service charges.
+It amends RSA 279:26-b to require employers who administer tip pooling or sharing to document their practices, including providing an example of the arrangement.
+Additionally, employers must give written notice to employees about the current tip pooling or sharing arrangement, which must include a statement that participation is voluntary and that employees can choose which staff to share tips with, as well as the option to opt out on any shift.

 HB757 text: 279:26-b